Finnish Sima & Hooch (Aug 01 2024)

 Put 3/4 cup of hot water in a glass and tear/smash 10 raisins into the water and heat to sterilize.
 The raisins have sugar and nutrients needed by the yeast.
 Cover tightly with plastic wrap and rubber band to keep out dirt and flies and let cool to body temperature.

-After cooled, add 10-15g of yeast powder, baking yeast will work but wine or ale yeast is better.
+After cooled to less than 100°F, add 10-15g of yeast powder, baking yeast will work but wine or ale yeast is better.
 Fruit flies are attracted to fermentation odors so cover tightly and keep at room temperature.
 If the yeast is good, it will start to bubble after 1-6 hours and is ready to use, usually 1-2 hours is enough.

 Make the Wort (3 recipes from my log)